 '''

 Question.type

 a String giving the name of the class.
 Defaults to "question".
 This allows subclassing.

 Question.participant_id

 the participant who made the response

 Question.number

+A number identifying the question. e.g., each participant might complete three questions numbered 1, 2, and 3.

 Question.question

 the text of the question

 Question.response

 the participant's response.
 Stored as a string.

+Relationships

+Question.participant

+the participant who answered the question

 '''